harrietrc/loadimpact-docs/jekyll/_v4/integrations/azure-devops-integration.md

 ---
 layout: classic-docs
-title: How to integrate Azure DevOps/Pipelines with Load Impact/k6
+title: How to integrate Azure DevOps/Pipelines with LoadImpact/k6
-description: Guide on how to integrate Azure DevOps/Pipelines with Load Impact 4.0/k6
+description: Guide on how to integrate Azure DevOps/Pipelines with LoadImpact 4.0/k6
 categories: [integrations]
 order: 4
 ---